-I have a confession.
-I am not a fan of traditional biscotti.
-It’s because I like a soft chewy cookie and biscotti is typically crunchy- even to the point where it can be hard to bite off a piece gracefully!
+I have a confession- I am not a fan of traditional biscotti.
+It's because I like a soft, chewy cookie and biscotti is typically crunchy- even to the point where it can be hard to bite off a piece gracefully!
 Which is why I suppose so many people dunk biscotti in their coffee- to soften it up a bit.
 Me?
-I don’t drink coffee- so maybe that’s another reason that biscotti never appealed to me.
+I don't drink coffee- so maybe that's another reason that biscotti never appealed to me.
 Until I found a recipe for chewy biscotti, gave it a try and was hooked!
-So I played around with the ingredients a bit, adding in dried cherries which is a family favorite and I think I’ve created a perfectly delicious version of chewy biscotti that is sure to be a hit with your kids!
-So here is my homemade chewy dried cherry biscotti recipe!
+So I played around with the ingredients a bit, adding in dried cherries which are a family favorite and I think I've created a perfectly delicious chewy dried cherry biscotti recipe that is sure to be a hit with your kids for breakfast or dessert!

-The key to the deliciousness in this recipe is both the almond extract as well as the dried cherries.
+The key to the deliciousness of this recipe is both the almond extract as well as the dried cherries.
 What?
-You’ve never purchased dried cherries?
-Well they come in a package like this, and can usually be found in the produce area of the grocery store in the same place where they display nuts and other dried fruits.
+You've never purchased dried cherries?
+Well, they come in a package like this, and can usually be found in the produce area of the grocery store in the same place where they display nuts and other dried fruits.

 After baking the biscotti, allow it to cool for 20 minutes before slicing into individual pieces using a serrated knife.